Last Update: April 29, 2022

-A server backup (or file backup) is simply a copy of a system or server's files.
-When you create a backup, it essentially creates new copies of files that you choose or entire systems.
-These copies are kept in a different location than the original source, which makes them quiet dependable in the case of file corruption or data loss.
+These files, bundled in an archive, are kept in a different location than the original source, which makes them quite dependable in the case of file corruption or data loss.

-The main difference between a backup and a snapshot is that backups are isolated copies of data.
-They aren't connected to your virtual machine.
+The main difference between a Backup and a Snapshot is that Backups are isolated copies of data.

 Backups can be easily moved to the cloud or an off-site data center, unlike snapshots.

 Backups aren't just ideal for business continuity.
 They can also provide features that snapshots simply cannot.
 Think of image-level backups.
 They offer a slew of recovery options and can recover entire virtual machines or applications.

 For less dire scenarios, you can use incremental backups in order to only back up the data that has changed recently, so you can save up on storage space.